IrisSat/IrisSat-Flight-Software/README.md

 This project requires the Microsemi Smartfusion2 Maker Board.

 ### Required Software
-This project requires SoftConsole 6.1 and Libero 12.1.
+This project is tested with SoftConsole 6.5 and Libero 12.2.

 ### Bootstrap
 This script bootstraps the softconsole project, and It requires python 3 and arm-none-eabi toolchain (included in SoftConsole) to be installed.
 This script downloads the dependencies, and then builds libcsp which has a separate build step.